YourIPaddress/FDP/README.md

-Here is a **clean, professional, beginner-friendly, MBA-friendly README.md** for your entire repository.
-It starts from **zero setup** (install Git → create GitHub account → install Python → install Jupyter → install dependencies)** and then explains **each folder step-by-step** in a simple way.

 ---

-# 🧠 **Machine Learning Mini-Workshop – Complete Repository Guide**
+# 🧠 **Machine Learning Faculty Development Program – Complete Repository Guide**

 Welcome to the **Machine Learning Mini-Workshop Repository**!
-This workshop is designed especially for **MBA students and non-technical learners** who want a simple, practical, and visual introduction to Machine Learning.
+This workshop is designed especially for **MBA practitioner and non-technical learners** who want a simple, practical, and visual introduction to Machine Learning.

 This README will guide you from **installation to running notebooks**, and walk you through **every folder** in this repository.